-Service Learning is a reciprocal teaching and learning strategy that allows students to serve their college, local, and global communities through meaningful civic engagement integrated with instruction and reflection.
-Service Learning allows students to address real world challenges and opportunities that make academic learning relevant.
+Service-Learning is a reciprocal teaching and learning strategy that allows students to serve their college, local, and global communities through meaningful civic engagement integrated with instruction and reflection.
+Service-Learning allows students to address real world challenges and opportunities that make academic learning relevant.
 Service Learning enhances social skills, analytical ability, civic and ethical responsibility, self-efficacy, and career development.

-New Professional Development Opportunities
+Service-Learning Professional Development Program

 The Service Learning Professional Development program is a two-semester experience, beginning with a fall semester course, followed by a spring semester mentorship led by the Faculty Fellow in Service Learning that is open to all faculty.
-While specific dates and times for the program are being finalized, the fall 2018 course will include three face-to-face sessions on Friday afternoons and three online learning experiences.
-Meetings for the spring 2019 mentorship will be arranged between the Fellow and the faculty member.

 Faculty who complete the program may use their participation as professional development activity towards tenure and promotion.
 Embedding service learning assignments in a course also satisfies the faculty Student Support Goal.
-Finally, faculty who complete the professional development program and incorporate one year of service learning in their course(s) are eligible to apply for the Faculty Fellow in Service Learning, a leadership role.
+Finally, faculty who complete the professional development program and incorporate one year of service learning in their course(s) are eligible to apply for the Faculty Fellow in Service Learning, a leadership opportunity.